 As you can see above, your expenses is a major variable.
 Let’s take a look at Scenario #2 above.
 If you cut the expenses down from $75,000 to $70,000 per year, the FI Ratio goes up from 46.67% to 50%.
-This is one reason why people who are gunning for early retirement practices frugal living.
-Each expense that you can cut or reduce helps you achieve financial independence faster!
+This is one reason why people who are gunning for early retirement practice frugal living (aka, “Lean FIRE”).
+Each dollar you save helps you achieve financial independence faster!

 2. Pay Off Your Debt

 When you pay off your debt, you achieve two things simultaneously.
-First, you reduce your expenses by the same amount as your debt payment.
-Second, you have more money to pay toward other debts, i.e., Debt Snowball or you can invest the extra money.
+First, you reduce your expenses by the same amount as your debt payments.
+Second, you have more money to pay toward other debts, i.e., Debt Snowball, or you can invest the extra money.
 For example, if John is paying $2,000 a month for his home mortgage, that is $24,000 per year.
-When the mortgage is paid off, his expenses will drastically drop from $75,000 to $51,000, causing his FI% to jump from 46.67% to 68.63%
+When the mortgage is paid off, his expenses will drastically drop from $75,000 to $51,000, causing his FI% to jump from 46.67% to 68.63%!

 3. Invest More Money

 Another important variable is your investment portfolio.
-Although we are counting only 4% of your investment portfolio toward your yearly income, do not think that this is not an important factor.
+Although we are counting only 4% of your retirement portfolio toward your yearly income, do not think this is an insignificant factor.

 We only count 4% because this portfolio has to be able to sustain you for 25+ years through your entire retirement.
 The 4% amount is just saying that you cannot use it all at once and have to strategically withdraw your money through retirement to make it lasts.

-As you invest more money, you also need to invest for the best returns for your time horizon and risk tolerance level.
+As you invest more money, you also need to invest for the best returns according to your time horizon and risk tolerance level.
 For most people, this is about an 8-10% return, which is the historical returns for the S&P 500.